-Find your next meal in our dining listings
+Find your next meal in our Dining Listings

 609-653-8155

 Serving breakfast, lunch and dinner with steaks, seafood and salad entrees.
-Open daily 7 a.m. to 10 p.m.
-Closes 5 p.m.
-Mondays.
 Affordable $

 900 Shore Road